rdwrome/261fa24/01Scratch/README.md

 	- `say` for fun

 ## CLI CODE ALONG
-	Find a [Haiku](https://www.poetryfoundation.org/learn/glossary-terms/haiku-or-hokku) or other very short poem, or a song lyric refrain.
-Record an .aiff audio file of your computer "saying" the poem with the CLI
-		- Hints:
 - You'll need to use pwd, ls, and cd to make sure you create the .aiff file in a place you can easily find
-			- You'll need to use -o:
-				`say "hi" -o hi.aiff`
+- `say "hi" -o hi.aiff`

 ***More advanced commands***